litmuschaos/v1-litmus-docs/docs/pod-io-stress.md

   </tr>
   <tr>
      <td> Generic </td>
-    <td> Consume CPU resources on the application container</td>
+    <td> Inject IO stress on the application container</td>
-    <td> GKE, Packet(Kubeadm), Minikube, EKS, AKS  </td>
+    <td> GKE, Packet(Kubeadm), Minikube </td>
   </tr>
 </table>

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `pod-cpu-hog` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.7.0?file=charts/generic/pod-cpu-hog/experiment.yaml)
+- Ensure that the `pod-io-stress` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.8.0?file=charts/generic/pod-io-stress/experiment.yaml)
 - Cluster must run docker container runtime

 ## Entry Criteria